outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 Basically three components:

-1. working space, working directory, local directory
+1. working/local space/directory

    The files we edit on hard disk.
-2. staging area, index area
+2. staging/index area

    Temperary place that holds updates from working space and _commit_s the updates to repository.
-When talking about Git commands, we prefer 'stage' but when talking about Git itself, we use 'index' more often.
+When talking about Git commands, we prefer 'staging' ('stage') but when talking about Git itself, we use 'index' more often.
-3. repo, git repository, history
+3. history/repository

    Besides local repositories, we also have remote repositories.
-4. _index_ and _repository_ reside in the _.git/_ directory.
+4. _index_ and _repository_ reside under the _.git/_ directory.

-`git add` can not only add files that are not yet known to Git, but files that we have just modified.
-Git takes contents for next **commit not from the working directory, but from a special temporary area, called index**.
+`git add` can not only add files that are not yet known to Git, but files that we have just created.
+Git takes contents for next **commit NOT from the working directory, but from a special temporary area, called index**.
 This allows finer control over what is going to be committed.
 We can exclude even certain pieces of files from commit (try `git add -i`), which helps developers stick to _atomic commits principle_.

 # ref

 How do we know what is the current state of things?
 What was the latest commit in the history?
-To answer that let's look at _ref_ (short for _reference_) to commits like _tag_, _head_ (_branch_), and _remote_. _ref_ is actually a symbolic link to real object.
+To answer that let's look at _ref_ (short for _reference_) to commits like _tag_, _head_ (_branch_), and _remote_.

 Tag is a fixed reference that marks a specific point in commit history, for example "v2.6.29".
 On the contrary, _head_ always moves forward to reflect the lastest commit.
 When it comes to commit history, we use term 'head' more than 'branch'.
-But when we emphasize project design, we use branch more often.
+But when we emphasize a module of the project, we use 'branch' more often.
 Read [How do I create tag with certain commits and push it to origin?](https://stackoverflow.com/a/25755777) for detailed difference between _tag_ and _head_.
 Whenever we `git fetch`, it asks the _remote_ repository, what heads and tags does it have, downloads missing objects (if any) and stores  under _.git/refs/remotes_.
 The remote heads are displayed if we run `git branch -r`.

 For the sake of simplicity, let's forget about _tree_ and _blob_ now, and look at commits illustration: